CodeForPhilly/paws-data-pipeline/documentation/INITIATIVES.md

 Volgistics does offer csv-based export triggered via it's web-based adminsitrative user interface.
 For shifts worked, the file export is two files:  One file lists the volunteer identifying information (name, email address, etc, along with an ID number); the other file lists each shift worked with each shift record referencing the volunteer's ID number.

 Volgistics is a source system for this project.
-By exporting Volunteer Shifts worked it is possible to add these to Salesforce, matching to existing Contacts or adding Contacts (and associated Household) as required.
-By doing this, a summary (and some detail) of Volunteer Shifts and Hours worked is visible on constituent Contact recrods.
+By exporting volunteer shifts worked data it is possible to add these to Salesforce, matching to existing Contacts or adding Contacts (and associated Household) as required.
+By doing this, a summary (and some detail) of Volunteer Shifts and Hours Worked is visible on constituent Contact recrods.
 At a high level, presence of Volunteer Hours worked indicates that the constituent has been (and/or is currently) a PAWS Volunteer.

 It's envisoned that a PAWS staff member or a designated Volunteer would export new shifts-worked data from Volgistics for loading into the PAWS Data Pipeline, with these records ending up in the Data Lake in a format for analysis over time and into Salesforce as Volunteer Shifts worked associated with appropriately-matched Contacts via the *Matching Process*.
 The file export may be scriptable via UI automation (simulating screen interactions) as a future innovation.
 In any case, a location to upload the CSV files to is required, as is a way to trigger an import process.